tve/sensorgnome-build/SOFTWARE.md

 #### Use the hot-spot

-If pinging with WiFi or Ethernet connectivity is not working the easiest next step is to try the hot-spot.
+If pinging with WiFi or Ethernet connectivity is not working the easiest next step is to try the hot-spot (an completely unconfigured Sensorgnome starts the hot-spot automatically).
 Double-press "the button" on the Sensorgnome to start the hot-spot, the LED should blink every second when it's enabled.